Aedes trivittatus: Description

 Aedes trivittatus is a medium sized mosquito.
 It is described as having a dark unbanded surface on the dorsum of the abdomen and clear wings with dark-scaled veins.
 The most unique feature of Aedes trivittatus is the two broad stripes of yellowish-white scales separated by a bronzy-brown or dark strip of scales of about the same size that run down the top of the mesonotum.
 The abdominal terga are predominantly dark scaled.
 The sides of the abdomen have basolateral white scale patches.
 The posterior sides of the tibia and femur have white scales while the hind tarsomeres are dark-scaled and unbanded.

 The larva of Aedes trivittatus vary from around 2.4 mm to around 6.6 mm as it grows through its four instar stages.
-The head of the larva are more broad than they are long with one eye on each side of its head.
+The head of the larvae are more broad than they are long with one eye on each side of its head.
 There is one antennae on each side of the head and the antennae are slender, slightly taper to the apex, and are less than half as long as the head.
 The head contains several hairs arranged in different patterns along it.
 The air siphon or the breathing tube is found on the dorsal side of the eighth abdominal segment.
 It is cylindrical-shaped with a narrowing towards the apex and has setae.
 The saddle is found on the ninth abdominal segment and it is narrow, sclerotized, and ovalish in shape.
 Hairs are found in patterns all throughout the abdomen.
 These features can vary between different larval instar stages.

 The pupa of Aedes trivittatus is similar to other mosquito pupae, having a comma-shaped body.
 There is a pattern of setae along the body of the pupa.

 Distribution

 Aedes trivittatus in the United States is found east of the Rocky Mountains up to the Canadian border.
-However, according to user sightings on iNaturalist, it has also been spotted in Mexico, Central America, and a few times in South America.
-It is important to note that iNaturalist data is based on user sightings and data, meaning it is not 100% accurate.
+However, according to user sightings on iNaturalist, it has also been spotted in Mexico, Central America, and a few times in South America. iNaturalist data is based on user sightings and data, meaning it is not 100% accurate.
 These sightings should not be taken as entirely true but should be taken as a suggestion as to the potential range of Aedes trivittatus.